Frequinzy/jabref/report.md

 4. Convert BibDesk Linked Files to Proper Format

 BibDesk stores linked files in reference fields called `bdsk-file-x`.
 The field includes a base64-encoded binary plist containing the relative path and metadata that macOS uses to keep track of a file in case it is moved.
-The JabRef importer should decode such fields and translate the field name and contents according to the conventions of the corresponding JabRef field `file`.
+The JabRef importer should decode such fields and translate the contents to the appropriate format for JabRef.

 Optional (point 3): trace tests to requirements.

 1. `BibtexParserTest:integrationTestBibDeskStaticGroup` traces to requirement 1 (Import BibDesk Static Groups to JabRef)
 2. `BibtexParserTest:integrationTestBibDeskSmartGroup` traces to requirement 2 (Import BibDesk Smart Groups to JabRef)
 3. `BibtexParserTest:integrationTestBibDeskMultipleGroup` traces to requirement 3 (Import Multiple BibDesk Group Types to JabRef)
-4. `BibtexParserTest:...` traces to requirement 4 (Convert BibDesk Linked Files to Proper Format)
+4. `BibtexParserTest:parseBibDeskLinkedFiles` traces to requirement 4 (Convert BibDesk Linked Files to Proper Format)

 ## Code changes